akheron/sqltyper/README.md

 ## How does it work?

-sqltyper connects to your database to look up the schema: which types there are, which tables there are, what types and constraints the tables have, etc. The only queries it executes look up this information from various `pg_catalog.*` tables.
+sqltyper connects to your database to look up the schema: which types there are, which tables there are, what columns and constraints the tables have, etc. The only queries it executes look up this information from various `pg_catalog.*` tables.